Blip logo

 Final Take: Speed Is Easy.
 Structure Wins.

 In 2026, everyone can launch ads quickly.
+Almost no one tests them well.

 If you want consistent Meta performance: